Our Printing Press

 Furniture storage

-Chase or bed for text
+Bed, or “chase” for typeset text

-Rolling cart with multiple sets of type
+Rolling cart with 10 drawers of type

-Drawer of lead type
+10 complete sets of lead type

 The press has been kept in working condition and is used for our “Printing Press Pop-up’s” in the lobby of the Upjohn Library Commons!
 During these events, students are able to print their own copy of a literary quote that has been personally typeset by the curator each term.